PROJECT 37

 RESONANCES: COMMISSIONED MUSIC PROGRAM

 The 37th Kaldor project featured three newly commissioned musical works, created in response to LeWitt's monumental Wall drawing #955: loopy doopy (red and purple).
-Each piece of music was developed collaboratively by an American musician and an Aboriginal Australian musician—JWPATON with Chuck Johnson, amby downs with Steve Gunn, and E Fishpool with Claire Rousay.
+Each piece of music was developed collaboratively by an American musician and an Aboriginal Australian musician—JWPATON with Chuck Johnson, amby downs with Steve Gunn, and a Budawang musician with Claire Rousay.
 Responding to the wall drawing as an alternative form of musical notation, the commissioned works formed three distinct interpretations of LeWitt's work, creating a synergised visual and musical experience.

 Music is available to stream through Longform Editions.